thompsonj/thompsonj.github.io/_posts/2019/2019-08-02-fmri-processing-setup.md

 Every fMRI analysis package has their own version of this tool which goes through the dicom files as retrieved from the scanner and organizes them into folders with one folder for each acquisition (e.g. T1w, run1).
 I used freesurfer's [dicom-rename](http://www.freesurfer.net/pub/dist/freesurfer/dev_binaries/centos7_x86_64/dicom-rename).

 # Step 3: Create BIDS formatted Datalad dataset
 I wanted to use Datalad to version control any changes that I make to the data and also because I ultimately want to share this dataset.
 I followed the tutorial [here](http://reproducibility.stanford.edu/bids-tutorial-series-part-1b/) which links to a bash script to convert dicoms to nifti files in BIDS data structure format.
 In retrospect, I should have followed [this one](http://reproducibility.stanford.edu/bids-tutorial-series-part-2a/) which would have made my life easier.
+My bash scripts [here](https://github.com/thompsonj/quilts/tree/master/fmri_data).

 ## Step 3.1: Install Datalad